 Our general partner has adopted a long-term incentive plan ("LTIP") for employees, consultants and directors of our general partner and its affiliates who perform services for us, including officers, directors and employees of Targa.
 The LTIP provides for the grant of restricted units, phantom units, unit options and substitute awards, and with respect to unit options and phantom units, the grant of distribution equivalent rights ("DERs").
 Under the LTIP, up to 1.68 million common units may be delivered pursuant to awards under the LTIP.
 The LTIP is administered by the board of directors of Targa Resources GP LLC, and may be delegated to the compensation committee of the board of directors of our general partner if one is established.
 Subject to applicable vesting criteria, a DER entitles the grantee to a cash payment equal to cash distributions paid on an outstanding common unit.
-Upon vesting, certain of the Awards may be settled in common units or equivalent cash at the election of our general partner.
-For the quarter ended March 31, 2007, we recognized compensation expense of approximately \$70,000 related to the LTIP.
+Upon vesting, certain of the awards may be settled in common units or equivalent cash at the election of our general partner.
+For the three and six months ended June 30, 2007, we recognized compensation expense of approximately \$85,000 and \$115,000 related to the LTIP, respectively.

 In connection with our IPO in February 2007, we made equity-based awards to each of our non-management and independent directors under our LTIP.
 We also made equity-based awards to each of the non-management and independent directors of Targa Investments.
 The awards were determined by Targa Investments and were ratified by the board of directors of our general partner.
 Each of our independent and non-management directors and the independent and non-management directors of Targa Investments received an initial award of 2,000 restricted units, for a total of 16,000 restricted units.
 The awards to these independent and non-management directors consist of restricted units and will settle with the delivery of common units.
 All of these awards are subject to three-year vesting, without a performance condition, and will vest ratably on each anniversary of the grant.
-For the period of commencement of Partnership operations (February 14, 2007) through March 31, 2007, we recognized compensation expense of approximately \$16,000 related to the equity-based awards.
-We estimate that the remaining fair value of \$0.3 million will be recognized in expense over the next 35 months.
+For the three months ended June 30, 2007 and for the period from commencement of Partnership operations (February 14, 2007) through June 30, 2007, we recognized compensation expense of approximately \$60,000 and \$76,000 related to the equity-based awards, respectively.
+We estimate that the remaining fair value of \$0.3 million will be recognized in expense over the next 32 months.